Saturday 20th February (practice day), competition Sunday 21st February to Saturday 27th February inclusive

-1. 10:30am Saturday 22nd February - initial briefing if flyable starting at 10:30am.
-If unsoarable, nothing formal will be arranged.
-A decision on setting a practice task will be made on the day.
-All entrants will be required to fully complete and sign an entry form if they have not already done so.
-Limited aerotowing will be available on Saturday.
+1. 10:00am Saturday 20th February - initial briefing starting at 10:00am.
+All entrants will be required to fully complete and sign an entry form if they have not already done so including vehicle retrieve details and contact cell phone numbers.

 3. Planned Meals (subject to confirmation):

 a.
 Sunday evening – our Club is running a BBQ at the airfield